andyinthecloud/mashupmedia/README.md

 ## Music
-Add as many music libraries as you like and Mashup Media will provide a clean, elegant interface to quickly access and play your tunes.
+Group your media in libraries and Mashup Media will provide a clean, elegant interface to quickly access and play your content.

 A lot of time has been dedicated into making the Mashup Media music experience very special.
-Music is categorised into artists, albums, genre and year by the music tags or failing that the folder structure.
-Libraries can contain very large amount of files with minimal impact to performance.
-Any changes to the library files are synchronised.
+Music is categorised into artists, albums, genres and years.
+Libraries can contain a large amount of files with minimal impact to performance.

 ### Compatibility
 You can listen to your music on all modern web browsers on desktops, tablets and mobile devices.